Ximyer/Ximyer/README.md

 ### About me:
 - 🔭 I’m currently working on ...
-The Metaverse
+AR/VR Swift Projects!
 - 🌱 I’m currently learning ...
-About Contradictory Truths and the Metaverse!
+Multivariable Calculus!
-- 📚 I'm currently reading... _Emma_ by Jane Austen!
+- 📚 I'm currently reading... _100 Years of Solitude_ by Gabriel García Márquez!
 - 😄 Pronouns ...
 She/her
 - 🎵 Favorite Music(als) ... _The Phantom of the Opera_ by Andrew Lloyd-Webber and _West Side Story_ by Leonard Bernstein and Stephen Sondheim.
 - ⚡ Fun fact: ...
 I was named 'Yeraldin' after the American actress Geraldine Chaplin, but I was curiously born on the same day as her father, Charles Chaplin (April 16th).